zeke-john/codecall/README.md

 > “Making an LLM perform tasks with tool calling is like putting Shakespeare through a month-long class in Mandarin and then asking him to write a play in it.
 It’s just not going to be his best work.”
 > — [Cloudflare Engineering](https://blog.cloudflare.com/code-mode/)

+#### An example of a model that WAS trained to call tools

-For example, Grok 4 & Gemini 3 were heavily trained on tool calling.
+Even though Grok 4 was heavily trained on tool calling.
 Result?
-They hallucinate tool call XML syntax in the middle of responses, writing the format but not triggering actual execution.
+It hallucinates tool call XML syntax in the middle of responses, writing the format but not triggering actual execution.
 The model “knows” the syntax exists but doesn’t use it correctly.

 ### 5. Privacy